genesis-community/genesis/README.md

 `genesis` requires Perl.
 But Perl is everywhere.

-You will need to setup Git:
+You will need to set up Git:

 ```
 git config --global user.name "Your Name"